IMPROVING PUBLIC PRAYERS

 Please continue in prayer for these loved ones and their various needs:

-• Katrina Gallo, Deby Mahoney, Cara Barnes, Betty Fox, Sally McCleary, Gwendolyn Fisher, Danielle Fisher, Faye Young, and Christina Thompson (Marcus and Jana Thompson’s daughter)
+• Katrina Gallo, Deby Mahoney, Betty Fox, Sally McCleary, Gwendolyn Fisher, Danielle Fisher, Faye Young, Christina Thompson, and Anna Dvoracek

 • Our loved ones in the armed forces and law enforcement and their families: Anthony Patterson, Paul Germany, and Lawrence Hilton.